Limetree Bay refinery to shut indefinitely after just a few months of operating

 In a statement last week, the EPA said it recognized the economic importance of Limetree in St. Croix, but that recent incidents at the facility raised significant health concerns.

-“EPA is and has been focused on the health and safety of the St. Croix community,” Acting Director Walter Mugdan said in a statement on Monday, saying the agency has been in contact with island officials on operating the facility safely.
+“EPA is and has been focused on the health and safety of the St. Croix community,” acting regional Director Walter Mugdan said in a statement on Monday, saying the agency has been in contact with island officials on operating the facility safely.

+During Monday’s weekly press briefing, U.S. Virgin Islands Governor Albert Bryan said he is meeting with Limetree executives and St. Croix’s legal team to discuss its island’s deal with Limetree Bay.

+He said the Biden EPA’s “aggressive stance” to energy projects is scaring off refining investors and is impacting Limetree’s ability to raise capital.

 St. Croix resident Jelani Ritter said he sympathizes with the employees who will lose their jobs, but hopes this will mark the end of oil as a mainstay in St. Croix’s local economy.